ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 ## Core Entities

-### ANSIS Soil Site - `ansis:SoilSite`
+> Core entities are those primary soil and sample entities that are provided, queried and downloaded in ANSIS.

+### ansis:SoilSite

+*ANSIS Soil Site*.
 A site where samples, observations, and treatments of soil are carried out.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[_Comment_\] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |